die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 UPDATE: now added pixiv author and user's favourite dump support, actually there're 3 * 3 = NEIN cases for pixiv processin'; but i don't write nein funcions, i only write seven of them

+UPDATE: idk that sometimes resolvin' `i.pixiv.com`, `ptb.discordapp.com` and `discordapp.com` will slow the script down, and even make some of the results NOT posted on discord. if that thing happened, pls consider to `ping` them and add them to `/etc/hosts` manually. i thought dns problems would not be a problem in the developed world, but i'm arsefockin' fockin' wrong

 Usage:

 `./futaba.sh [options] cutie cutie_name`